awsdocs/amazon-ec2-user-guide/doc_source/terminating-instances.md

 By default, the `DeletionOnTermination` attribute for the root volume of an instance is set to `true`\.
 Therefore, the default is to delete the root volume of an instance when the instance terminates\.
 The `DeletionOnTermination` attribute can be set by the creator of an AMI as well as by the person who launches an instance\.
 When the attribute is changed by the creator of an AMI or by the person who launches an instance, the new setting overrides the original AMI default setting\.
 We recommend that you verify the default setting for the `DeletionOnTermination` attribute after you launch an instance with an AMI\.

 By default, when you attach an EBS volume to an instance, its `DeleteOnTermination` attribute is set to `false`\.
 Therefore, the default is to preserve these volumes\.
+After the instance terminates, you can take a snapshot of the preserved volume or attach it to another instance\.
 You must delete a volume to avoid incurring further charges\.
 For more information, see [Deleting an Amazon EBS Volume](ebs-deleting-volume.md)\.
-After the instance terminates, you can take a snapshot of the preserved volume or attach it to another instance\.

-To verify the value of the `DeleteOnTermination` attribute for an EBS volume that is in\-use, look at the instance's block device mapping\.
+To verify the value of the `DeleteOnTermination` attribute for an EBS volume that is in use, look at the instance's block device mapping\.
 For more information, see [Viewing the EBS Volumes in an Instance Block Device Mapping](block-device-mapping-concepts.md#view-instance-bdm)\.

-You can change value of the `DeleteOnTermination` attribute for a volume when you launch the instance or while the instance is running\.
+You can change the value of the `DeleteOnTermination` attribute for a volume when you launch the instance or while the instance is running\.

 **Topics**
 + [Changing the Root Volume to Persist at Launch Using the Console](#delete-on-termination-console)